xtfocus/my-notes/content/Tech Stuff/vector_db.md

 Ideally you want a database that searchs fast with high accuracy, with low memory consumption.

+In this blog, I introduce some key concepts in vector database, and cover their indexing and searching techniques

 ## Intuition and Jargons

 Say you have an unstructured knowledgebase (of texts, images, unlike those pretty tables).